E. coli O103 Outbreak linked to Ground Beef

 E. coli outbreak linked to ground beef.
 At this time there is no common supplier, distributer, or brand of ground beef identified as the cause of outbreak.

 CDC, several states, the U.S. Department of Agriculture’s Food Safety and Inspection Service, and the U.S. Food and Drug Administration are investigating a multistate outbreak of Shiga toxin-producing E. coli O103 infections.
 This investigation includes E. coli O103 infections recently reported by the Kentucky Department of Public Health.

 Public health investigators are using the PulseNet system to identify illnesses that may be part of this outbreak.
 PulseNet is the national subtyping network of public health and food regulatory agency laboratories coordinated by CDC.
 DNA fingerprinting is performed on E. coli bacteria isolated from ill people by using techniques called pulsed-field gel electrophoresis (PFGE) and whole genome sequencing (WGS).
 CDC PulseNet manages a national database of these DNA fingerprints to identify possible outbreaks.
 WGS gives a more detailed DNA fingerprint than PFGE.
 WGS performed on E. coli from ill people in this outbreak showed that they are closely related genetically.
 This means that the ill people are more likely to share a common source of infection.

-Illnesses started on dates from March 2, 2019, to March 26, 2019.
-Ill people range in age from 1 to 83 years, with a median age of 19.
-Fifty percent are female.
-Of 127 people with information available, 20 (16%) have been hospitalized.
-No deaths and no cases of hemolytic uremic syndrome (HUS) have been reported.
+Illnesses started on dates from March 1, 2019, to April 19, 2019.
+Ill people range in age from 1 to 84 years, with a median age of 19.
+Fifty-two percent are female.
+Of 174 people with information available, 28 (16%) have been hospitalized.
+No deaths and two cases of hemolytic uremic syndrome (HUS) have been reported.

 People generally become ill two to five days after consuming tainted food, according to the department.
 Symptoms of infection include stomach cramps and diarrhea, which is sometimes bloody.